nehalineogi/azure-cross-solution-network-architectures/aks/README-advanced.md

 It is not uncommon for tenants that are managed by corporations to restrict the use of SSH directly from the internet.
 More information can be found in the [FAQ](https://github.com/nehalineogi/azure-cross-solution-network-architectures/blob/main/aks/README-advanced.md#faqtroubleshooting).

 4. log in as root with command ```sudo su```

+5. Note that you may have different IP addresses and interfaces on your environment than the screenshots throughout this series, this is expected.
 ## Azure Documentation links

 1. [Choose a Network Model](https://docs.microsoft.com/en-us/azure/aks/configure-kubenet#choose-a-network-model-to-use)